CameronNemo/sh/README.md

 You say whether you knew the word (after or before seeing the definition) by typing in "y" and pressing enter.
 Words you did not know (type in anything or nothing, then press enter) will be added to the list for the next round.
 At the end, it tells you how many rounds it took to get through the entire list.

+## xhost.root.sh

+This will allow root applications to run on XWayland (e.g. gparted).
+It sets access control lists to permit local root users.
+Invoking the program with the `off` argument will undo the ACL change.